dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

 ## Task 1: Create a ConfigMap Object

 This section creates the sample ConfigMap.
-This ConfigMap contains the db.ini, the adminUser, and the schema.sql metadata files.
+This ConfigMap contains the `db.ini`, the `adminUser`, and the `schema.sql` metadata files.
 This ConfigMap will be referenced when you define the TimesTenClassic object.

 On your Linux development host: